Wednesday, May 25, 2016

 As the man walked home through the snow that night, his bare head felt cold, so he wrapped his scarf extra tight.
 He would need to buy himself a new hat for Christmas, now that the little boy was wearing his hat instead of him.

 The next morning, the old man woke up with the sunrise and prepared the larger goose for cooking.
-Then, he shoved him in the oven and seasoned him with black pepper, salt, paprika, dark brown sugar, and dried rosemary.
+Then, he placed the bird into the oven and seasoned him with black pepper, salt, paprika, dark brown sugar, and dried rosemary.

 On the other hand, the golden goose honked as the old man wrapped a bright red bow on its neck.
 Then, he grabbed a trumpet and toy soldier from beneath his Christmas tree for the boy.
 He had wrapped the toys weeks ago.